 Return to top

-Season meat with salt and pepper.
-Heat oil and butter in a deep, heavy pan.
-Braise meat until
+Season roast with salt and pepper to taste.
+Heat oil in a heavy flameproof casserole

 Return to top